DrDonk/OC4VM/RecoveryMaker/README.md

-# OC4VM macOS Recovery VMDK Maker
+# OC4VM  - macOS Recovery VMDK Maker

 ## Introduction
-This is port of the Tokamak utilities for VMware Fusion adapted to run on Linux and Windows.
-It is designed to download the recovery image for macOS from Apple's servers and create a bootable VMDK file that can be used to start an Internet installtion of macOS.
+This is a utility  to download the recovery image for macOS from Apple's servers and create a bootable VMDK file that can be used to start an Internet installtion of macOS.

 It also allows SIP and other recovery only mode commands to be used on an existing macOS guest.